craighurst/reddirtmentoringeducentre/content/english/contact/_index.md

 description : "We provide assistance to schools through our tutoring and mentoring sessions."
 ---

+### Register your School ###

 We're always looking for new schools to help out.
 If you think your students could benefit from our help, let us know and we will organise a team to help you out!

-president@reddirtmentoring.org